29 online energizers for more engaging meetings

-In this post, we’ve collected 20 online energizers and games for virtual meetings alongside some tips for running them and also included some thoughts on the benefits and approach of using remote energizers at your next online meeting.
+In this post, we’ve collected 29 energizers and games for virtual teams.
+You’ll find tips for running each one and we’ll explore the benefits of using them during your virtual calls.
 Let’s dive in!

 - What are the benefits of online energizers?